instagramsupportmail/west-stealer/README.md

 ### Credits

-Credits to Pandoric / PandoricGalaxy for creating this beautiful README file
+Credits to Amqterasu#0001 for creating that shit (it's me)

 <p align="center"><a href=#top>Back to Top</a></p>